 Got a fallen hem or a zipper that won’t budge?
 With a few basics and a little practice, you can bring favorites back into rotation—no pricey trip to the tailor.
 This guide focuses on fast, reliable clothing repair: choosing the right hem, knowing when a zipper needs only a slider, the simplest patch that lasts, and when it’s smarter to call a pro.
 Save money, cut waste, and keep the pieces you love.
-For broader wardrobe strategy, see our frugal fashion guide.
+For broader wardrobe strategy, see our Frugal Fashion guide—and if you’re learning how to repair clothing, start with simple hems, buttons, and patches.

 Your Best-Fit Clothing Repair Tool